HU-SD-S3/s3-kennisbank/data-exchange/backend-communication.md

 ```

 Running the application now will show the images in the list again, but now the fetching of the images is done by the
 `picsumService` instance and not by the `image-list` component itself.
-Since we didn't change the css the images are
-still to big.
-We could fix this by adding some css to the `image-list.js` file, but that would still load the full size
+The problem that remains now is that the images are still to big.
+We could fix this by adding some css to the
+`image-list.js` file.
+Setting the image size via CSS however would mean that we still would download the full size image
+and rescale it in the browser.
+This would result in a long loading time on a slow network and a lot of unnessesary data
+usage.
-image, resulting in an unnessasary long loading time and data usage.
-But there is another way to solve this.
-If we take
-a look at a single array item in the console, we see something like:
+But the picsum API offers us another way to solve this.
+If we take a look at a single array item in the console, we see
+something like:

 ```json
 {